Poland reports new record of daily coronavirus-related deaths

 The ministry said that as of Tuesday there were 263 ventilators and 3,719 hospital beds devoted to COVID-19 patients, compared with 141 and 2,399 respectively a week ago.

-Commenting on media reports that Poland is running out of COVID-19 drug remdesivir, Kraska said that some hospitals did not have it.
+Commenting on reports that Poland is running out of remdesivir, Kraska said some hospitals did not have the COVID-19 drug.

-The health ministry plans to increase the number of hospital beds for COVID patients and is expected to announce changes to the regulations over wearing face masks.
+The health ministry plans to increase the number of hospital beds for COVID patients and wants to open more hospitals to treat only COVID-19.

-Poland introduced strict lockdown measures quickly during the early stages of the pandemic, but the ruling Law and Justice (PiS) party has said it wants to avoid another economically damaging lockdown and has introduced targeted measures in the worst affected places.
+Poland introduced strict lockdown measures quickly during the early stages of the pandemic, but the ruling Law and Justice (PiS) party wants to avoid another economically damaging lockdown and has introduced targeted measures in the worst affected places.

-Poland was at first successful in containing the outbreak, but it lifted most restrictions in May and cases began rising in the summer as people travelled for vacations and attended large events like weddings.

-While the county’s industrial south had previously been the worst affected region, with large outbreaks among coal miners, central and northern Poland have also seen spiralling infection rates in recent weeks.

-The biggest spike in new cases on Tuesday was reported in central Poland, increasing the risk for Warsaw to face stricter restrictions.
+The biggest spike in new cases on Tuesday was reported in central Poland, increasing the risk that Warsaw will face tighter restrictions.

 Our Standards: The Thomson Reuters Trust Principles.